Skip to main content

 If You're Neurotypical

 Your perfectionism probably sounds like "What will they think?"
 The fear that one mistake reveals you as incompetent.
 Here's what helped me: deliberately sending B+ work on low-stakes stuff.
 Internal emails.
 Meeting notes.
 The world didn't end.
 Actually, nothing happened at all.
+But I could only do this when I was in Green Zone.
+In Yellow, the anxiety was too loud.

 If You're Neurodivergent

 This might be about masking – trying to appear "normal" through flawlessness.
 But that mask is expensive.
 Every minute you spend perfecting is energy stolen from the work that actually matters.
 What if people knowing you're human actually makes you more trustworthy, not less?
 Consider exploring focus and self-management techniques designed for your brain's unique wiring.
+And know that ADHD brains operate in Yellow/Red more often—which means perfectionism hits harder and more often.

 If It's Your Environment

 Sometimes it's not you.
 I worked at a place where typos in emails got mentioned in performance reviews.
 In that case, perfectionism isn't a problem – it's survival.
 The skill becomes knowing when to go all-out and when to save your energy for battles that matter.
+And protecting your Green Zone time for the things that actually require perfection.

 The Part Nobody Talks About